Bill Smith (jazz musician): Early life and education

 Smith was born in Sacramento and grew up in Oakland, California, where he began playing clarinet at the age of ten.
 He put together a jazz group to play for dances at 13, and at the age of 15 he joined the Oakland Symphony.
 He idolized Benny Goodman, but after high school, a brief cross-country tour with a dance band ended his romance for the life of a traveling jazz musician.
 He gave two weeks' notice when the band reached Washington, D.C.
-Encouraged by an older band member, Smith to New York.
+Encouraged by an older band member, Smith moved to New York.

 He began his formal music studies at the Juilliard School, playing in New York jazz clubs like Kelly's Stables at night.
 Uninspired by the Juilliard faculty, he returned to California upon hearing and admiring the music of Darius Milhaud, who was then teaching at Mills College in Oakland.
 At Mills, Smith met pianist Dave Brubeck, with whom he often played until Brubeck's 2012 death.
 Smith was a member of the Dave Brubeck Octet, and later occasionally subbed for saxophonist Paul Desmond in the Dave Brubeck Quartet.
 Brubeck's 1960 albums The Riddle and Brubeck à la mode featured Smith performing his own compositions with Brubeck's quartet.
 Smith rejoined Brubeck's group in the 1990s.
 He studied composition with Roger Sessions at the University of California, Berkeley, where he was graduated with a bachelor's and a master's degree.